Banking Checking Accounts

 If you’re looking to open a bank account and aren’t sure where to start, you might want to consider one of these alternative banking accounts.
 Unlike traditional checking accounts that tend to charge overdraft fees, and have minimum balance requirements, several of the best banks on the market are changing the way people use their checking accounts.

-The first of those is Earnin, which is a community-supported platform that gives you more financial freedom when it comes to how you spend.
-Earnin allows you to borrow money from upcoming paychecks before you receive them, which helps cover any expenses you might have between paydays.
+The first of those is EarnIn1, which is a community-supported platform that gives you more financial freedom when it comes to how you spend.
+EarnIn allows you to borrow money from upcoming paychecks before you receive them, which helps cover any expenses you might have between paydays.
 The platform also offers services to help you negotiate down expensive medical bills.

-The second platform is called Current, which allows teens to sign up for checking accounts and doesn’t require minimum balances or charge hidden fees.
-The company also provides more visibility into spending and instantly credits back those pesky account holds from gas stations.
+The second platform is called Current2, which allows teens to sign up for accounts and doesn’t require minimum balances or charge hidden fees3.
+The company also provides more visibility into spending and instantly removes those pesky account holds from gas stations.

 The bottom line on routing numbers